dychdid/sparxHack/CONTRIBUTING.md

 ## Getting Started

-To get started with contributing to the Sintco Sparxmaths Solver, follow these steps:
+To get started with contributing to the SparxHack, follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.